Shop

 Pepperoni Pizza

-Whereas cheese pizza may be straightforward, pepperoni or other meat-based pies offer up a more complex flavor from rich or richly spiced meats.
+Whereas cheese pizza may be straightforward, pepperoni or other meat-based pies offer a more complex flavor from rich or richly spiced meats.

-Without hesitation Braden says, “It just screams West Coast IPA.”
+Without hesitation, Braden says, “It just screams West Coast IPA.”

-“Pepperoni or sausage slices you could pair with a farmhouse beer…to cut or complement some of those spices,” says Chodkowski.
+“Pepperoni or sausage slices you could pair with a farmhouse beer … to cut or complement some of those spices,” says Chodkowski.

 Similarly, with a richer slice, Wahlquist enjoys a beer with a cleaner profile.
 For instance, a kölsch, pilsner, or even amber ale.
 “Something simple, where the pizza accentuates the experience of the beer and the beer accentuates the flavors of the pizza and meats.”